 Things to know before fixing wallpapers

 Wallpapers are the perfect solution to decorate and beautify your walls when it comes to interior designing.
-To understand what sort of wallpaper will suit your wall, let us see in detail the types of Wall Papers.
+This guide will walk you through the step by step process of fixing wallpapers.
+To understand this, let us first see in detail the types of Wall Papers.

 Types of WallPapers used in construction